 Our sheep are dual-purpose breeds, producing good meat and wool.
-All the sheep are shorn at our Spring Fair in May, so that visitors can come and watch.
+All the sheep are shorn at our Spring Fair on in May, so that visitors can come and watch.
 Sadly this year due to Coronavirus we’ve had to cancel our Spring Fair, we’ll still need to shear our sheep and plan to video the shearer in action so we can share this with you.